 Again, the safety of both drugs was consistent with previous findings.
 At five years, 77% of Lorbrena recipients and 57% of Xalkori recipients experienced severe adverse events, and treatment-related events led to permanent discontinuation in 5% and 6%, respectively.

-“After five years of follow-up, median PFS has yet to be reached in the lorlatinib group, corresponding to the longest PFS ever reported with any single-agent molecular targeted treatment in advanced NSCLC and across all metastatic solid tumors,” the study authors concluded.
+“After five years of follow-up, median PFS has yet to be reached in the lorlatinib group, corresponding to the longest PFS ever reported with any single-agent molecular targeted treatment in advanced NSCLC and across all metastatic solid tumors,” the researchers concluded.
 “These results coupled with prolonged intracranial efficacy and absence of new safety signals represent an unprecedented outcome for patients with advanced ALK-positive NSCLC and set a new benchmark for targeted therapies in cancer.”

 Overall survival rates were not reported in either of the two post hoc analyses.
 In the initial analysis, 23 patients (15%) in the Lorbrena group and 28 (19%) in the Xalkori group had died, a difference that was not statistically significant.
 The researchers will continue to follow the study participants until the median PFS time is reached in the Lorbrena group and to evaluate whether patients who receive Lorbrena ultimately live longer.